ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: #vpc-pps-basics-objectives}

 * Understand the basics of Private Path Service.
-* Deploy an application in one account without exposing any private endpoints.
+* Deploy an application in one account without exposing any public endpoints.
 * Expose the application with Private Path service.
 * Access the application from another account through private connectivity only.